Metropolitan Borough of St Helens: Coat of arms

 The coat of arms of St Helens Metropolitan Borough Council was adopted in 1974.
 The crest above the helmet is that of Lord Newton representing Newton U.D.C. and Haydock U.D.C.
 The crest is suitably differenced by the inclusion of two red (gules) fleur-de-lys on the body of the ram.

-The escutcheon is spilt into quarters by the Black (sable) Cross of Haydock & Eccleston and the Blue (azure) Bars of Parr.
+The escutcheon is split into quarters by the Black (sable) Cross of Haydock & Eccleston and the Blue (azure) Bars of Parr.

 Each quarter contains a different charge: